sparkflows/sparkflows-docs/docs/tutorials/data-science/farmers-market-prediction.rst

    :alt: Fire Market Prediction
    :width: 100%

-This workflow consists of the following steps:
+This workflow:

-- Using the DatasetStructured Node: Read in the data from 2 different datasets - Farmer's Markets and Income Tax Return data per zip code (both are comma separated files):
+- Uses the DatasetStructured Node.
+Reads in the data from 2 different datasets - Farmer's Markets and Income Tax Return data per zip code (both are comma separated files):
 - Instead of a CSV, one can easily read it from a data-lake or a Persistence Store (HDFS/RDBMS/NoSQL).
 - Using the ColumnFilter Node: Filter out the following columns from the Income Tax Return dataset and pass it to a SQL query node, so that we can do further computation.